 Are you podcasting to meet interesting and influential people?
 Then creating an interview-style podcast and landing guests that you admire will lead you down a clear path to podcast success.
 Most great interview podcasts didn’t start with the goal of climbing the Apple Podcasts charts, they started because the host wanted to have meaningful conversations with fascinating people.

 Are you podcasting to scratch a creative itch?
 I’ve done this a few times and these podcasts have all been deemed successful if I could continuously publish new episodes and see some amount of listenership growth.
 When I scratched my creative itch or when I felt the urge to move onto something else, I knew this type of podcast had done its job.

-Your podcast ranking on iTunes and podcast download numbers are just vanity metrics.
+Your podcast ranking on Apple Podcasts and podcast download numbers are just vanity metrics.
 You need to define what actual success means for your podcast.